miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 Fortunately, there are there are standard libraries for CSV[^golangcsv] and JSON[^golangjson] in Go.
 You can find good tutorials in no time.

-[Tutorial: How to create a CLI tool in Golang](https://levelup.gitconnected.com/tutorial-how-to-create-a-cli-tool-in-golang-a0fd980264f) by Andrew Davis Escalona, Published in Level Up Coding
+**Tutorial**: [How to create a CLI tool in Golang](https://levelup.gitconnected.com/tutorial-how-to-create-a-cli-tool-in-golang-a0fd980264f) by Andrew Davis Escalona, Published in Level Up Coding

 **Repository**: https://github.com/Andrew4d3/go-csv2json